jessepav/lacygoill-wiki-backup/awk/awk.md

     Dan~
     Beth~

-    $ awk -f /tmp/awk.awk /tmp/emp.data

-It seems that a pipe inside an action  is not connected to a single execution of a  command (here  `print $1`),  but  to all  possible executions;  i.e. to  each execution of the command which is run whenever a matching record is found.
+It seems that the rhs of a pipe  inside an action is not processed like the lhs.
+The lhs is executed once for each record matching the pattern.
+The rhs is executed once for the whole input.

 awk probably closes the pipe only after the last record has been processed.